Was a pretty good rugby player in his day, still remembered in Limerick City for his tackling ability.

 In 1979 he was diagnosed with hyperglycemia, a condition in which an excessive amount of glucose circulates in the blood plasma.

-While living in England, Harris popped out for milk and when seeing the paper he noticed that Young Munster were playing in Thomond Park, Co.
-Limerick, Harris got the next available flight to Ireland.
-He spent the following 3 weeks on a drinking binge.
-All was unknown at the time to his wife, who had no idea where he was.
-When he finally returned to England, he rang the doorbell of his house.
+While living in England he popped out for milk one day and saw in a newspaper that Young Munster were playing in Thomond Park, Limerick.
+He got the next available flight to Ireland and spent the next three weeks on a drinking binge.
+All of this was unknown at the time to his wife, who had no idea where he was.
+When he finally returned to England he rang the doorbell of his house.
 His wife answered the door and before she had a chance to say anything, he said, "Well, why didn't you pay the ransom?".

-In an interview on The Tonight Show Starring Johnny Carson (1962), Harris told a story about when he was a young actor playing Seyton in a theatrical production of "Macbeth."
-The lead actor was a real jerk to him, making constant demeaning references to Harris's Irish heritage.
-On opening night, Harris couldn't take it anymore.
+In an interview on The Tonight Show Starring Johnny Carson (1962), he told a story about when he was a young actor playing Seyton in a theatrical production of "Macbeth."
+The lead actor was a real jerk to him, making constant demeaning references to Harris' Irish heritage.
+On opening night Harris couldn't take it anymore.
 In Act V, Macbeth turns to him and says, "Wherefore was that cry?"
 Harris was supposed to reply, "The queen, my lord, is dead," after which Macbeth goes into his famous soliloquy about "Tomorrow, and tomorrow, and tomorrow."
-However, Harris decided instead to say, "Oh, don't worry.
+Instead, Harris decided instead to say, "Oh, don't worry.
 She's fine.
 She'll be up and about in ten minutes."
 He ruined the performance and was promptly fired.

 Uncle of actress Annabelle Wallis.

-He was a vocal supporter of the Provisional Irish Republican Army from 1973 until 1983.
+He was a vocal supporter of the Provisional Irish Republican Army from 1973-84.
+In the late 1980s he was active in persuading Americans of Irish descent not to give money to terrorist groups.

-Became a born-again Catholic after his brother Dermot died from alcoholism in 1985.
+Became a born-again Catholic after his brother Dermot Harris died from alcoholism in 1985.

 The first Harry Potter film series cast member to die.

-He nearly died from alcoholism in 1981, and a Roman Catholic priest was sent to given him the last rites.
+He nearly died from alcoholism in 1981, and a Roman Catholic priest was called to give him the last rites.

-As Harris was born in the Irish Free State he was entitled to a full knighthood.
-However it is likely he would never have been offered one due to his vocal support for the IRA in the 1970s and early 1980s.
+As he was born in the Irish Free State he was entitled to a full knighthood.
+However, it is likely he would never have been offered one due to his vocal support for the IRA in the 1970s and early 1980s.

 He said he gave up drugs after almost overdosing on cocaine in 1978.